erikdubois/Themes-Icons-Pack/README.md

 #14.
 Arc Sun

-Based on the arc theme of horst3180 @ [github](https://github.com/horst3180/arc-theme) I follow this tutorial to change the colour of the accents from blue to any colour I want.
+Based on the arc theme of horst3180 @ [github](https://github.com/horst3180/arc-theme) I follow the tutorial below to change the colour of the accents from blue to any colour I want.

 [![Change the colour of the Arc Theme](http://i.imgur.com/WnT6XAH.png)](https://youtu.be/N_3tCp-47YY "Changing the colour of the Arc Theme")